TomasTillmann/FlappyBird/README.md

 }
 ```

-This paradigma is used in other scripts as well (Level, Bird).
+This paradigm is used in other scripts as well (Level, Bird).

 ##### Score
 * Actively waits for the score to change, then updates it